ivliag/handy-ones/packages/handy-svg/README.md

 ## Why
 1. Sprites may become huge, containing hundreds of icons, and you don't need all of your icons on every page.
 2. Styling with css is a must-have, and this is the only way of getting it except for inlining.
-3. Inlining SVGs with React might be painful (there is a [tool](https://react-svgr.com/) though), it also increases the bundle size and just doesn't feel right.
+3. Inlining SVGs with React might be painful (there is a [tool](https://react-svgr.com/) though), it also increases the bundle size a   nd just doesn't feel right.

 ## Usage